devtron-labs/devtron-documentation/docs/user-guide/plugins/gcs-create-bucket.md

 # GCS Create Bucket

 ## Introduction
 The **GCS Create Bucket** plugin of Devtron enables automated creation of Google Cloud Storage (GCS) buckets directly within CI/CD workflows.
-By integrating the GCS Create Bucket teams can simplify cloud storage provisioning and can efficiently manage and store application logs, deployment artifacts, backup data, and other critical application assets in a centralized cloud storage solution.
+By integrating the **GCS Create Bucke** plugin teams can simplify cloud storage provisioning and can efficiently manage and store application logs, deployment artifacts, backup data, and other critical application assets in a centralized cloud storage solution.

 ### Prerequisites
 Before integrating the **GCS Create Bucket** plugin, ensure you have a Google Cloud Platform (GCP) account and GCP Project with appropriate permissions.